 In early June 2013 the Australian Financial Review finally reported on the drive for bail-in.
-Citizens Party had issued hundreds of thousands of copies of the April/May/June 2013 New Citizen, "Do You Intend To Die For The Banks?", followed by the Aug/Sep/Oct New Citizen "'Bail-in'- the British Crown's Plot for Global Genocide".
-In December 2013 the Citizens Party (then CEC) ran a fullpage ad in The Australian, including signatures of support from 450 elected officials, community and trade union leaders, calling to stop bail-in and pass Glass-Steagall bank separation instead.
+CEC had issued hundreds of thousands of copies of the April/May/June 2013 New Citizen, "Do You Intend To Die For The Banks?", followed by the Aug/Sep/Oct New Citizen "'Bail-in'-the British Crown's Plot for Global Genocide".
+In December 2013 the CEC ran a full-page ad in The Australian, including signatures of support from 450 elected officials, community and trade union leaders, calling to stop bail-in and pass Glass-Steagall bank separation instead.